CaesarXInsanium/guile-lox/README.md

 I have moved this folder to a new location.

+I have decided to write my Lox implementation in Conforming R7RS small scheme.

 ## Progress

 Here I will track progress and ideas that I need to get my head in order